james-orcales/golang_snacks/README.md

 # golang_snacks

+> [!NOTE]
+> This library has been moved over to my monorepo https://github.com/james-orcales/james-orcales

 golang_snacks is a collection of libraries to extend the standard library with an emphasis on robust testing methodologies.
 Most importantly, it features a deterministic simulation testing framework.
 These libraries natively integrate with the testing framework ensuring a robust third-party